SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/excitation_demonstration.md

 ## Summary

-In this example, we've gone over how to excite a qubit into state one.
+In this tutorial, we've gone over how to excite a qubit into state one.
 We've explained that a single qubit gate is a rotation around the Bloch's sphere.

-The full code is available at [examples/excitation\_demonstration.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/excitation_demonstration.jl)
+The full code is available at [tutorials/excitation\_demonstration.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/tutorials/excitation_demonstration.jl)